chkp-altrevin/datacenter-objects-k8s/README.md

-  --uninstall                    Remove all created Kubernetes objects --create-datacenter-object     Register the cluster in SmartConsole using the API --dry-run                      Simulate actions without applying changes
+  --uninstall                    Remove all created Kubernetes objects --create-datacenter-object     Register the cluster in SmartConsole using the API --dry-run                      Simulate actions without applying changes --status                       Check if the 'cloudguard-controller-secret' exists and show details

 This script provisions a Kubernetes cluster for integration with Check Point CloudGuard.
 ```